 A guided tour of this place will give you a new perspective on death and burial practices.
 The Roman Catacombs are a great way to learn about the history of Rome.
 And they’re also a great place to take some unique photos.

 If you’re wondering what to see in Italy that is slightly different, remember to incorporate the Roman Catacombs into your list.
 This is a unique and exciting place that is sure to give you chills!

 21. Lake Como

-Italy has some impressive landscapes and natural landmarks, and Lake Como is one of the best.
-This large lake is located in the Lombardy region of Italy, and it’s a popular tourist destination.
+Italy has impressive landscapes and natural landmarks, and Lake Como is one of the best.
+This large lake is located in the Lombardy region of Italy and is a popular tourist destination.
 This massive lake spans about 29 miles long and has a maximum depth of around 1,350 feet at its deepest point.

-But Lake Como isn’t just a big lake – it’s also a beautiful one!
+But Lake Como isn’t just a big lake – it’s also beautiful!
 The lake is surrounded by mountains and is known for its stunning scenery.
-We recommend that you take a boat tour of the lake, visit one of the many towns that line its shores or simply enjoy the stunning views.
+We recommend you take a boat tour of the lake, visit one of the many towns that line its shores, or enjoy the striking scenes.

-I recommend taking a visit to the Villa Carlotta, which is a beautiful villa and gardens.
-Or you can take a cable car up to the town of Brunate for some stunning views of the lake!
-Lake Como is a great place to get out of the city for a bit and enjoy a picnic lunch or a hike in the mountains.
+I recommend stopping by the Villa Carlotta, a beautiful villa and garden.
+Or you can take a cable car up to the town of Brunate for some striking lake scenes!
+Lake Como is a great place to get out of the city and enjoy a picnic lunch or a hike in the mountains.

-If you’re looking for cheap things to do in Italy, Lake Como is a great option.
-It’s easy to get to on a day trip from Milan, and you definitely won’t be disappointed by the views.
-Expect to pay a premium price for accommodation and dining, but other than that you can fill your schedule with plenty of affordable outdoor activities.
+Lake Como is an excellent choice if you’re searching for cheap things to do in Italy.
+It’s easy to get to on a day trip from Milan, and you certainly won’t be disappointed by the views.
+Expect to pay a premium price for accommodation and dining, but other than that, you can fill your schedule with plenty of affordable outdoor activities.

 See Related: Best Day Trips from Rome, Italy